balle/balu-wiki/cluster/openstack.rst

   ip netns exec <namespace> bash

 * ``Timeout while waiting on RPC response - topic: "network"`` -> check neutron config in ``/etc/nova/nova.conf`` on your compute nodes
+* ``Error: Local ip for ovs agent must be set when tunneling is enabled`` -> network device is not up / configured or name used is not in dns / /etc/hosts

 Troubleshooting Glance